RaghuTheFire/Apache-Kafka-Experiments/README.md

 - The message object is deleted using `delete msg` to free the memory.
 5. After the infinite loop, the consumer is closed using `consumer->close()`, and the consumer, configuration objects are deleted using `delete` to free the memory.
 6. The program exits with a return code of 0.
 In summary, this code sets up a Kafka consumer to receive video frames from the "opencv_frames" topic, decodes the received frames using OpenCV, and displays them in a window.
 It continuously listens for new messages and processes them as they arrive.

+## Producer&Consumer.cpp

+This C++ code demonstrates a simple video streaming application using OpenCV and Apache Kafka.
+It consists of two main components: a publisher and a subscriber.
+The publisher captures frames from the default camera and sends them to a Kafka topic, while the subscriber consumes frames from the same Kafka topic and displays them in a window.
+Here's a breakdown of the code:
+1. The necessary headers are included, such as `iostream`, `thread`, `vector`, `opencv2/opencv.hpp`, and `cppkafka/cppkafka.h`.
+2. The Kafka broker address and topic name are defined as constants.
+3. The `publishFrames` function is responsible for capturing frames from the default camera, encoding them as JPEG, and sending them to the Kafka topic using the `cppkafka::Producer`.
+4. The `consumeFrames` function is responsible for consuming messages from the Kafka topic using the `cppkafka::Consumer`, decoding the JPEG data into an OpenCV `Mat` object, and displaying the frames in a window.
+5. In the `main` function:
+- A Kafka producer and consumer are created with the specified configuration.
+- Two threads are created: one for the publisher (`publisherThread`) and one for the subscriber (`subscriberThread`).
+- The `publisherThread` calls the `publishFrames` function, passing the Kafka producer as a reference.
+- The `subscriberThread` calls the `consumeFrames` function, passing the Kafka consumer as a reference.
+6. The main thread waits for both the publisher and subscriber threads to finish by calling `join()` on each thread.
+The publisher thread continuously captures frames from the camera, encodes them as JPEG, and sends them to the Kafka topic.
+The subscriber thread continuously consumes messages from the Kafka topic, decodes the JPEG data into OpenCV `Mat` objects, and displays the frames in a window.
+Both the publisher and subscriber windows can be closed by pressing the 'Esc' key.
+This code demonstrates the integration of OpenCV for video capture and display, and Apache Kafka for messaging and data streaming between the publisher and subscriber components.